Lifestyle

 The D.C. dress code

 Due to the career-driven nature of the city, D.C. can have a bit of an unofficial professional dress code.
 Although you are welcome to wear whatever you feel most comfortable in, residents tend to gravitate towards looking polished, especially in workplace settings.
 Similar to other big cities like New York, people are often fashion-conscious and can be more experimental and elevated with their senses of style.
 Granted, you will still see people walking around in leggings and sweatpants from time to time.
-However, generally opting for sophisticated and chic clothing is likely in your best interest, especially when going into the office or out for a nice dinner.

 Notable attractions